Reading and Phonics

 Just a note: Blending takes time and practice.
 Children may find the skill of 'blending' the sounds together to hear the word quite tricky, especially if they leave long gaps between the different sounds as they say them.
 You can support them in this by modelling how to say the sounds closer together so that the sounds literally 'blend' into each other.
 This makes it much easier for the ear to hear the word.

-'Tricky' words are words that do not follow the rules of phonics!
+'Tricky' words are words that do not seem to follow the rules of phonics!
 They cannot be read by 'blending' the sounds together or written by 'segmenting' the sounds heard.
-Instead we learn to read these words as a 'whole' and by sight.
+Instead, we learn to read these words as a 'whole' and by sight.

 'go', 'the', 'was', 'have', are all examples of 'tricky' words

-In our phonic sessions we play games with these words to help us recognise them so that we can spot them in our reading books.
+In our phonic sessions, and at other opportunities throughout the week, we play games with these words to help us recognise them so that we can spot them quickly in our reading books.

 The tricky words your child is currently learning will be sent home on a bookmark attached to their reading log book.
 You can support them to learn these words at home with a variety of games such as a tricky word hunt in the garden, turning them into a game of 'snap' or 'pairs', tricky word bingo, making targets with tricky words on them and squirting them with a water pistol etc..etc..
 The internet is a great source of inventive and fun ideas to make learning these words fun!